RundownRhino/FractalVis/README.md

 # Build Instructions
 1. Do `cargo build --release` in `fractals` to build the Rust dll.
 2. Build the C# solution, which should automatically link to the dll in `fractals/target/release`.

+# Usage
+Left mouse button drag to select a region to zoom on.
+Right mouse button drag to select a region to zoom out on (the zoom will be adjusted so that the current viewport is projected into the rectangle selected).
+Middle mouse button to reset to default zoom.
+In some cases, the fractal doesn't render on program start; middle mouse button fixes that.